 Instructor Knapp’s training partnerships leverage support from educational technology industry leaders to provide learning-intensive retreats that cater to busy educators.
 Hands-on seminars model current empirically researched pedagogy and train faculty on district and campus-specific technological solutions to align the principals of student-centered learning and assessment through the integration of an intuitive online user-interface, multimedia assets and “cloud” learning components.

 Flipped hybrid teaching and learning kits will quickly enable Language Arts faculty to redesign their courses with effectively sequenced online instructional components and related formative and summative assessment data collection tools.
 View “flipped” teaching and learning kits here: http://www.instructorknapp.magcloud.com/ .
-Option One is a Two-Day on Location.
+Option One is an online, interactive training with a live Zoom video conference.
 Includes training for an unlimited number of faculty utilizing campus-based computer lab and/or training space.

-Multi-day retreats provide the most valuable resource for busy educators: time.
-Hands-on workshops focus educators on upgrading curriculum and re-sequencing classroom management strategies using the latest research in the fields of learning and behavioral science with a focus on inclusive teaching methodologies, mindfulness and reflection.
+A one hour training, followed by a hands-on workshops helps get educators up and running with a trauma-sensitive practice.
+Using the latest research in the fields of neuroscience, Bright helps educators build inclusive brain-friendly lesson plans that incorporate mindfulness, reflection and community in the classroom.
 Educators design scaffolded trauma-informed (neurosequential) pedagogical models using district-specific Common-Core aligned curriculum.
 Option Two is a Five-day Intensive Retreat: at a local hotel with conference space.
 Select industry sponsors will conduct a half-day product demo.